Better email marketing campaigns: Introducing Inbox Stories

 Benefits of retargeting

-The use of retargeting ads has exploded since Google first introduced the concept.
+The use of retargeting has exploded since Google first introduced the concept.
 Businesses have found that retargeting in marketing provides advantages over traditional advertising.
 These include:

 Types of retargeting